Position Title: Neighborhood Leadership Initiative (NLI) Program Coordinator

 Compensation and Benefits

-Please mail your resume and cover letter to: HumanResources@mikvachallenge.org with “NLI Coordinator” in the subject line.
-No phone calls will be accepted!
+Please email a resume and cover letter to email@example.com with “NLI Program Coordinator” in the subject line.
+Please, no phone calls.
 Review of applications will begin immediately.

-At Mikva Challenge, we celebrate difference and are committed to providing equitable opportunities, addressing the effects of power and privilege.
-Mikva Challenge is proud to provide equal employment opportunities to all employees and applicants for employment without regard to race, color, religion, sex (including pregnancy and gender identity), gender expression, sexual orientation, national origin, age, genetic information, disability, political affiliation, marital status, membership in an employee organization, retaliation, parental status, military service, or other non-merit factors.
-We want to create an empowering space to change lives!
+Mikva Challenge is an equal opportunity employer and we highly value diversity in our workplace.
+Mikva Challenge provides equal employment opportunities to all employees and applicants for employment without regard to race, color, religion, sex (including pregnancy and gender identity), gender expression, sexual orientation, national origin, age, genetic information, disability, political affiliation, marital status, membership in an employee organization, retaliation, parental status, military service, or other non-merit factors.

 Applicants from historically underrepresented and/or marginalized communities, including people of color, are strongly encouraged to apply.